nielsfuchs/pasta_ice/README.md

 In the last prepared processing step [05_Sub_and_mainclasses_P3.py](05_Sub_and_mainclasses_P3.py), main class objects are retrieved out of the subclasses and saved as shapefile containing a polygon table.
 For each polygon, the areal fractions of subclasses are calculated, classification uncertainty propagation is determined and pond structures are analysed if they rather belong to submerged ice depending on their position and neighbours.
 They are relabeled as submerged ice if they adjoining a larger area of open water. \
 Run script `05_Sub_and_mainclasses_P3.py {classified_geotiff}.tiff`.

+## Additional scripts

-## The folder `helpful` contains some handy scripts to post-process the classification, retrieve albedo and pond depth, and an example on how to add additional training data or further classes to PASTA-ice.
+The folder `helpful` contains some handy scripts to post-process the classification, retrieve albedo and pond depth, and an example on how to add additional training data or further classes to PASTA-ice.